IntentArchitect/Docs/articles/module-building/templates-general/tutorial-create-a-template/04-create-a-files-per-model-template/create-a-files-per-model-template.md

 1. Navigate to the `Module Builder` Designer.
 2. Create a new C# Template, call it `Entity`, and set its type to be `File per Model`.
-4. In the properties panel, under `C# Template Settings`, set its `Templating Method` to `T4 Templating`.
-4. In the properties panel, under `Template Settings`, set its `Designer` to `Domain` and Model Type to `Class`.
+3. In the properties panel, under `Template Settings`, set its `Designer` to `Domain` and Model Type to `Class`.

     > [!NOTE]
     > These options are available because we installed the `Intent.Modelers.Domain` Module's metadata in the previous step.
-5. Save your changes.
+4. Save your changes.
-6. Click on the status button at the bottom of the screen which detected changes made to the `My Modules` application (this will only happen if you have minimized the Software Factory Execution process, normally you would have to click on the `Run Software Factory` yourself).
+5. Click on the status button at the bottom of the screen which detected changes made to the `My Modules` application (this will only happen if you have minimized the Software Factory Execution process, normally you would have to click on the `Run Software Factory` yourself).
-7. Click `APPLY CHANGES`.
+6. Click `APPLY CHANGES`.

 [!Video-Loop videos/module-builder-create-entity-template.mp4]

 > [!WARNING]
 > It is always recommended to inspect the changes that Intent Architect wants to make to your codebase _before_ applying them.
->
 > [!NOTE]
-> In the event that your compilation fails (while using Visual Studio), first try the workaround to delete the `bin` and `obj` folders found in your `MyModules` project then try to build it again.
->
-> [!NOTE]
 > You may notice that the `EntityTemplateRegistration.cs` class is wired up to create a new Template _instance_ for each `ClassModel` that is retrieved from the `Domain` Designer by Intent Architect's metadata management system.
-Later in this article you will see how `ClassModel` relate to Classes in the `Domain` Designer.
+Later in this article you will see how `ClassModel`s relate to Classes in the `Domain` Designer.
 >
 > ![Template Registration Class](images/entity-template-registration-class.png)
 >